Conductor

 Miscellaneous use cases

 • Summarizing YouTube transcripts: Another way that AI can be used in conjunction with a Chrome extension is to summarize video transcripts to save yourself time.
 The Chrome extension, Glasp , allows users to highlight and annotate content on websites.
-In addition, it offers multiple integrations with AI; specifically, it can create summaries of texts based on your annotations, as well as show you the transcript for any youtube video, which you can then copy and paste into ChatGPT to get a quick summary of the video.
+In addition, it offers multiple integrations with AI.
+Specifically, it can create summaries of texts based on your annotations, as well as show you the transcript for any YouTube video, which you can then copy and paste into any AI model to get a quick summary of the video.

 • Generating training materials and tests: An extremely helpful workflow for any trainers or leaders welcoming new team members is using AI to create tests and training manuals.
 Anyone who has ever created materials to test someone knows how time-consuming and tedious it can be to think of questions and create an answer key.
-ChatGPT can automate this entire workflow, all you need to do is have a topic in mind.
+AI tools can automate this entire workflow—all you need to do is have a topic in mind.
 AI will take care of the rest.

 Summing it up